-As described earlier, DPC in the calculation are the actual incremental costs for the previous fiscal year directly related to the management, data collection, and enforcement of each sector.
+As described earlier, DPC in the calculation are the actual incremental costs for the previous fiscal year directly related to the management, data collection and analysis, and enforcement of each sector.
 In other words, they are costs that would not have been incurred but for the implementation of the trawl rationalization program.

-Since 2014, the first year of cost recovery, NMFS has only recovered the costs of employees' time (salary and benefits) spent working on the program in the calculation of DPC rather than all incremental costs of management, data collection, and enforcement.
-Thus, the DPC for 2018 fee percentage calculations is an underestimate of costs compared to all incremental costs of management, data collection, and enforcement.
-NMFS has not included other categories of incremental costs, such as costs of travel, rent, and equipment in the fee calculation.
+Since 2014, the first year of cost recovery, NMFS has only recovered the costs of employees' time (salary and benefits) spent working on the program in the calculation of DPC rather than all incremental costs of management, data collection and analysis, and enforcement.
+Thus, the DPC for 2019 fee percentage calculations is an underestimate of costs compared to all incremental costs.
+NMFS has not included other categories of incremental costs, such travel, rent, and equipment in the fee calculation.
 NMFS also has not included any federal costs resulting from duties performed by the states of Washington, Oregon, or California in the calculation of DPC.